fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

 If you use plain osquery, instructions are [available here](https://osquery.readthedocs.io/en/stable/deployment/process-auditing/).

-On a system with osquery installed via the Fleet osquery installer (fleetd), obtain the `CodeRequirement` of fleetd by running:
+On a system with osquery installed via Fleet's agent (fleetd), obtain the `CodeRequirement` of fleetd by running:

 ```sh